-From the results in both Tables, we observe first that the two diversity-based active learning methods $\rm SVM{AL}^{DIVA}$ and $\rm SVM{AL}^{DIVE}$ achieve no more than 4% improvement over the baseline.
+4% improvement over the baseline.
 In contrast, SSAL achieves considerably better performance with 4% to 16% improvement over the baseline.
 The two proposed algorithms achieve the best results on both datasets, with improvements almost double that of SSAL.
-Comparing the two proposed algorithms, we found that their performances are very close; the difference in their overall improvements over the baseline is smaller than 0.5%.
+Comparing the two proposed algorithms, we found that their performances were very close; the difference in their overall improvements over the baseline was smaller than 0.5%.

-In addition, we found that the average improvement is reduced when the size of initially labeled images becomes larger.
-For example, on the COREL dataset, the relative improvement made by the proposed $SVM{\rm BMAL}^{\rm SS(CO)}$ algorithm is 30.5% when the label size is 10, and is reduced to 13.0% when the label size is 30.
+In addition, we found that the average improvement was reduced when the size of initially labeled images became larger.
+For example, on the COREL dataset, the relative improvement made by the proposed $SVM{BMAL}^{SS(CO)}$ algorithm was 30.5% when the label size was 10, and was reduced to 13.0% when the label size was 30.
 This again shows that the proposed method is able to effectively address the problem of small training size.
-Finally, we also show
+Finally, we also show the average recall results for the top 100 returned images on the two datasets in Tables III